How Do You Build A Skills Matrix?

 This type of skills matrix can help you identify gaps in an individual’s skill set.
 Or it can help you identify an individual’s strengths.
 You can use these insights to:

-1. Develop customized training plans to improve individual skill sets
+1. Develop customized skills training plans to improve individual skill sets

 2. Assign a project leader based on strengths identified in your skills matrix